larryhastings/big/README.md

           "message lines" in the template, the last "message line" will be repeated, used to format the last two lines of the "message" parameter.

+        * If the template doesn't contain any "message lines", but you pass in a non-empty string for the "message" when you call the `Formatter` object, normally this will raise `ValueError`.
+If you want to permit passing in a message when rendering a `Formatter` without any "message lines", pass in `relaxed=True` to the `Formatter` constructor.

     * Values whose keys end with `'*'` (e.g. `"{line*}"`) are special: they are "starred interpolations".
 Their value is repeated